Don Keller, a partner in the Silicon Valley office, is a member of the Technology Companies Group.

 Chambers USA recognized Don for his work in the areas of Venture Capital and Startups & Emerging Companies, noting he "is valued for his knowledge of venture capital firms and his strength in advising technology companies on public offerings, acquisition transactions and venture financings.
 One client insists that 'I would not dream of starting a company without him as my outside counsel.'"
-(2018) He is ranked Band 3 for both Startups & Emerging Companies and Venture Capital (2019).
+(2018) He is ranked Band 3 for Startups & Emerging Companies and Band 4 for Venture Capital (2020).

 Don has recently represented companies being sold in the following transactions: Wavefront to VMware; Nervana to Intel; TOA to Oracle; Altiscale to SAP; Mainframe2 to Nutanix; Sailthru to Campaign Monitor; Twin Prime to Salesforce; 3Scale to Red Hat; Vendavo to Francisco Partners; FoodyDirect to Goldbelly; Yieldex to AppNexus; and LS9 to Renewable Energy Group.